i2group/analyze/documentation/developer_essentials_example_ui.md

 The two-part project is structured so that the `da-subset-rest-example` project, which implements the custom functionality, refers to the `ui-subset-example` project.
 To demonstrate the custom user interface in isolation, you need to configure both projects.

 1. Open the configuration file for user interface extensions for the `da-subset-rest-example` project in a text editor: `C:\IBM\i2analyze\SDK\sdk-projects\da-subset-rest-example\ui-project.properties`.
-2. Ensure that the properties are set appropriately for your environment.
+2. Ensure that the properties are set for your environment.
 If you followed the deployment instructions for Developer Essentials, the correct values look like this example:

     ``` {.pre .codeblock}
     ui.project.dir=C:/IBM/i2analyze/SDK/sdk-projects/ui-subset-example